Public Administration (M.P.A.)

 |Financial Management and Budgeting in Public and Non-profit Sectors|

-The capstone internship or project is the culmination of the student’s graduate work, applying academic knowledge with practical experience.
-Students without prior public or nonprofit sector professional experience are required to complete the 6-credit internship component of the capstone.
+The Capstone project is the culmination of the student's graduate work, applying academic knowledge with practical experience.
+Students with public or nonprofit sector professional experience can enroll in PA 908A (3 credits) and those without this experience can enroll in 908B (6 credits).